 Rotate several pots so that when one plant is nibbled on, it can have a chance to recover.

 Catnip is easy to propagate.
 Pinch out a leaf tip from softwood and dip in rooting powder.
 Fill a pot with moist potting mix and make a hole.
-Place the cutting into the hole, and keep in a warm place.
+Place the cutting into the hole, and keep it in a warm place.
 Keep the soil moist at all times.

 You can harvest the leaves of catnip at any time, the oils are at their strongest when the plant flowers.

-Remove stems and leaves from the plant an place in the oven on very low heat or hang upside down in a dry, ventilated area, away from the sun.
+Remove stems and leaves from the plant an place them in the oven on very low heat or hang upside down in a dry, ventilated area, away from the sun.
 It should crumble easily when it is ready.

 How often can I give my cat catnip?

 As often as you want to.
 Cats can’t overdose on catnip and once a cat has experienced a catnip high, it will not be responsive to additional catnip for several hours.

 Only 60% of cats respond to catnip so don’t be disappointed if you don’t see a reaction.